 - Seattle Three Dollar Bill Cinema provides access to films by, for, and about lesbian, gay, bisexual, transgender, and queer (LGBTQ) people and their families, and a forum for LGBTQ filmmakers to share and discuss their work with audiences.
 TDBC curates themed screenings throughout the year and produce programs in partnership with other organizations in the Greater Seattle area.
 Their signature event is the Seattle Queer Film Festival eld every October.
 Every FIRST MONDAY at RE-BAR, 1114 Howell St. they host Cineoke, where you can sing along while the film and lyrics are projected onto the screen.
 Doors 6:30, show 7:00pm.
 Cover:$8 ($5 members).

-- Tacoma Blue Mouse Theatre is one of the very oldest continuously operating movie theaters in the country.
+- Tacoma Blue Mouse Theatre, 2611 North Proctor, Tacoma, WA 98407.
+One of the oldest continuously operating movie theaters in the country, Blue Mouse screens a mix of current and classic films.
 Mon & Tues Evenings and Sat & Sun Matinee’s, All Seats are $4.
 Tue-Sun evenings, adult prices are just $6.